Nico1395/godot-addons-dependency-injection/README.md

 - Uses standard .NET interfaces and implementations under the hood
 - Keyed dependency injection support

+## Limitations
+In Razor components injected properties are still null and not initialized in a components constructor.
+A similar limitation exists with Godot C# and this DI implementation.
+Injected propertiesa are not initialized before a nodes `_EnterTree()`-method is being invoked.
+However they are inialized before `_Ready()`, so that will probably be fine for the vast majority of use cases.

 ## On the agenda
 - Currently the `IServiceProvider` used in the background is never used to create a service scope.
 As a result I dont think scoped services will behave as usually expected as in other applications.
 I am also not sure what would qualify as a scope in Godot, so feel free to enlighten me if you do.
 - Unit tests